objetovazio/api-liberfly/README.md

 ---

 Now you should have the API LiberFly project running locally!
-If you need anything else, feel free to ask.

 ## Endpoints And Testing